evanboerchers/personal-website-3/src/lib/blog/posts/1-why-I-started-a-blog.md

 While all of this may be true, I believe there are more fundamental benefits to blogging.
 I see it more as a form of self-development.
 I’m not here to drive traffic, create social media content, or cultivate an email list—nor any of the more traditional reasons for blogging.
 Rather, I want to hold myself accountable.
 I want to learn more, better understand my knowledge and passions, and cement my thoughts through writing.

-For these reasons, I intend to hold myself to blogging on (fingers crossed) a semi-regular basis.
+For these reasons, I intend to hold myself to blogging on a semi-regular basis.
 I aim to write a mix of topics spanning my professional interests and knowledge of software development, as well as subjects related to my personal passions and hobbies.
 I hope to write interesting and insightful material—but regardless, my main goal is to learn and have fun along the way.